Table of Contents

 This type of water fertilizer can be any type of special fertilizer or even water that is mixed with other types of nutrients.
 The water is then sprayed on the plants using a spray bottle.
 Compost can also work better in this matter, but its level of absorption is hugely lower.

-Modes Of Preventing Manganese Deficiency In Cannabis Plants
+Modes of Preventing Manganese Deficiency in Cannabis Plants

 As the adage goes by, prevention is better than cure; this is the best way to go about it.
 To prevent any instance of Manganese deficiency in your cannabis plants, maintain a steady lookout on the pH level of your growing medium.
 To be more careful about this matter, you can acquire a simple pH meter to be accurate with the information you want.